YuTingxiLab/SNPdeepimpute/bert_mlm_example/README.md

 ## Preprocessing

 Convert the VCF to a one‑hot encoded tensor dataset.
 Each diploid genotype is split into haplotypes and randomly masked.
-The resulting tensor has shape `[2000, 1000, 6]`.
+The number of one‑hot channels is determined from the alleles present in the VCF.
+For the provided file the tensor has shape `[2000, 1000, 6]` (five allele types plus a mask channel).

 ```bash
 python preprocess.py --input data/synthetic_1000x1000.vcf --output data/dataset.pt